labd/terraform-provider-commercetools/docs/resource_tax_category.md

 These can have the following arguments:

 * `name` - Tax rate name
 * `amount` - Number Percentage in the range of [0..1].
-The sum of the amounts of all sub rates, if there are any
+The sum of the amounts of all sub rates, if there are any.
+Optional if sub_rates are defined.
 * `include_in_price`
 * `country` - A two-digit country code as per [ISO 3166-1 alpha-2][country-iso]
 * `state` - (Optional) The state in the country